 New Markets Tax Credit Program

-Awards will Spur Economic and Community Development Nationwide
+Awards will Spur Investment and Economic Growth in Urban and Rural Communities Nationwide

-The 76 CDEs receiving awards today were selected from a pool of 206 applicants that requested an aggregate total of $14.7 billion in tax credit allocation authority.
-The award recipients are headquartered in 30 different states and the District of Columbia.
-One-fifth (20%) of the investments will be made in rural communities.
-It is estimated that these award recipients will make more than $706 million in New Markets Tax Credit investments in non-metropolitan counties.
+The 107 Community Development Entities receiving awards today were selected from a pool of 199 applicants that requested an aggregate total of $14.7 billion in tax credit allocation authority.
+The award recipients are headquartered in 35 different states and the District of Columbia.
+Over 20% of the investments will be made in rural communities.
+It is estimated that these award recipients will make nearly $1 billion in New Markets Tax Credit investments in non-metropolitan counties.

-Today’s announcement brings the total amount awarded through the NMTC Program to $61 billion.
+Today’s announcement brings the total amount awarded through the NMTC Program to more than $71 billion.
 Historically, NMTC Program awards have generated $8 of private investment for every $1 invested by the federal government.
-Through the end of fiscal year 2018, the most recent data available, NMTC Program award recipients deployed nearly $52.5 billion in investments in low-income communities and businesses; with impacts such as the creation or retention of more than 836,000 jobs, and the construction or rehabilitation of more than 218.3 million square feet of commercial real estate.
+Through the end of fiscal year 2021, NMTC Program award recipients deployed more than $62.9 billion in investments in low-income communities and businesses; with impacts such as the creation or retention of more than 857,000 jobs, and the construction or rehabilitation of nearly 239 million square feet of commercial real estate.